 - There are lots of training providers offering a wide range of work-related training and qualifications, including NVQs and apprenticeships.

 - Some are specialists focusing on particular sectors and job roles – such as construction, business administration, childcare, or hair and beauty.

 - Training providers work closely with employers who offer work-based training as part of placements or employment.

-- Search for schools, colleges, and training providers in your area that offer the course(s) or subjects you want to study – click the provider tab in your search results to read more about them.
+- Search for schools, colleges, and training providers in your area that offer the course(s) or subjects you want to study.

 - Go to open days – these are great opportunities to explore schools or colleges, and to find out more about the courses on offer.

 - Find out as much as you can – college life and work-based training can be quite different from secondary school and the education you’ve known so far.